Leon Theremin playing the instrument he invented.

-- In Nodame Cantabile, there is an extremely creepy girl who resembles and is mistaken for by some to be a Stringy-Haired Ghost Girl, whose favorite instrument to play is the theremin.
+- In Nodame Cantabile, there is an extremely creepy girl who resembles, and is mistaken by some to be, a Stringy-Haired Ghost Girl.
+Her favorite instrument to play is the theremin.

 - In Chapter 2 of Saint Young Men, the music-related sidenote about Jesus says that "he's curious about theremins".